NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 to place in the image depending on the texture.

 The general rule of thumb is to produce a terrain model that has a post spacing of about 3x the input image ground scale.
 This is based on the fact that it is nearly impossible to uniquely identify a single pixel correspondence between two images, but a 3x3 patch of pixels provides improved matching reliability.
+This depends on the stereo algorithm as well, however, with the ``asp_mgm`` algorithm producing a higher effective DEM resolution than ``asp_bm``.
 As you go to numerically larger post-spacings on output, you are averaging more point data (that is probably spatially correlated anyway) together.

 So you can either use the ``--dem-spacing`` argument to ``point2dem`` to do that directly, or you can use your favorite averaging algorithm to